Bank of England gives banks until 2020 to build crisis funds

 The rules, published for consultation, are based on a European Union law that will require all banks across the 28-country bloc to hold the extra buffer known as minimum requirement for own funds and eligible liabilities, or MREL.

-The BoE estimated the net shortfall of such funds is currently 26 billion pounds for the biggest banks, for which the MREL will cost some 1.4 billion pounds a year to service.
+The Bank estimated the net shortfall of such funds is currently 26 billion pounds for the biggest banks, for which the MREL will cost some 1.4 billion pounds a year to service.

 The vast majority of MREL requirements will be met by re-issuing or rolling over 195 billion pounds of existing debt at banks over the next four years to make it eligible.